Does SEO Make You Sick?

 LOL is the new SEO!

-True, this time the articles announcing the death or renaming of SEO weren’t as far off as the other ones last year or the year before.
+True, some of the articles announcing the death or renaming of SEO weren’t as far off as other ones.

 In 1997 it was probably the perfect thing to come up with the term Search Engine Optimization and later to abbreviate it with SEO.